-Under the supervision of and with the participation of our management, we assessed the effectiveness of our internal control over financial reporting as of September 30, 2023, using the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO") in Internal Control-Integrated Framework (2013).
+Under the supervision of and with the participation of our management, we assessed the effectiveness of our internal control over financial reporting as of September 30, 2024, using the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO") in Internal Control-Integrated Framework (2013).
 A material weakness is a deficiency, or combination of deficiencies, in internal control over financial reporting such that there is a reasonable possibility that a material misstatement of the Company's annual or interim financial statements will not be prevented or detected on a timely basis.
-We have identified material weakness is in internal control related to (1) proper design and implementation of controls over management's review of the Company's accounting for business combinations, specifically verted to the identification of and accounting for, intangible assets acquired in a business combination, and over the precision of management's review of certain valuation assumptions; (2) the impairment of goodwill, indefinite-live intangibles, and long-lived assets, specifically over the precision of management's review of certain information technology ("IT") systems that support the Company's financial reporting processes.
+We have identified material weaknesses in internal control related to (1) ineffective design and operation of controls over certain information technology general controls ("ITGCs"), including program change management, user access, and vendor management controls; (2) ineffective design and operation of controls, which include management review controls, over the accounting for business combinations; and (3) ineffective design and operation of controls, which include management review controls, over the Company's assessments of potential impairment.
 Our business process controls (automated and manual) that are dependent on the affected ITGCs were also deemed ineffective because they could have been adversely impacted.
-We believe that these control deficiencies were a result of madequate IT controls over the review of user access and imprecise documentation of procedures related to program change management.
+We believe that these control deficiencies were a result of inadequate IT controls over the review of user access and imprecise documentation of procedures related to program change management.
 Additionally, we rely upon a variety of outsourced IT service providers for key elements of the technology infrastructure impacting our financial reporting process.
-Certain outsourced IT service providers could not provide System and Organization Controls ("SOC") reports for previols at leasely align with our fiscal year end.
-Given that management did not effectively assess the design and operation of these outsourced IT service providers' internal controls, some of our controls over IT systems and business processes were also deemed ineffective, but only to the extent that we rely upon information that was subject to the outsourced IT service providers' control environment.
+Certain outsourced IT service providers could not provide System and Organization Controls ("SOC") reports for periods that closely align with our fiscal year end.
+Given that management did not effectively assess the design and operation of these outsourced IT service providers' internal controls, some of our controls over IT that we rely upon information that was subject to the outsourced IT service providers' control environment.
 These deficiencies may have an impact on our financial statements, account balances, and disclosures.
-Based on our evaluation, our management, with the participation of our chief executive officer and chief financial officer, concluded that our internal control over financial reporting was not effective as of September 30, 2023.
+Based on our evaluation, our management, with the participation of our chief executive officer and chief financial officer, concluded that our internal control over financial reporting was not effective as of September 30, 2024.

-Following identification of these material weaknesses, and prior to filing this Annual Report on Form 10-K, we completed substantive procedures for the year ended September 30, 2023.
+Following identification of these material weaknesses, and prior to filing this Annual Report on Form 10-K, we completed substantive procedures for the year ended September 30, 2024.
 Based on these procedures, management believes that the consolidated financial statements included in this Form 10-K have been prepared in accordance with U.S. GAAP.
 Our CEO and CFO have certified that, based on their knowledge, the financial statements, and other financial information included in this Form 10-K, fairly present in all material respects the financial condition, results of operations and cash flows of the Company as of, and for, the periods presented in this Form 10-K.

-The Company's independent registered public accounting firm, Marcum LLP, has expressed an unqualified opinion on our financial statements and an adverse opinion on our internal control over financial reporting as of September 30, 2023, in the audit report that appears at the end of Part II of this Annual Report on Form 10-K.
+The Company's independent registered public accounting firm, Marcum LLP, has expressed an unqualified opinion on our consolidated financial statements and an adverse opinion on our internal control over financial reporting as of September 30, 2024, in the audit report that appears at the end of Part II of this Annual Report on Form 10-K.